Online Anxiety Support Groups

 Creating your own support community

 You might also consider creating your own anxiety support group by engaging in discussion boards found on sites such as the Anxiety and Depression Association of America.
+Mental Health America is another potential resource, as it is an organization dedicated to mental health concerns.
+Mental Health America might be able to direct you toward helpful resources or enable you to meet people and start your own community.
 Additionally, there are several other psychological health sites that support individuals forming their own online community serving those managing anxiety disorders.

 When you are choosing your support group, be aware that online support might mean "meeting" at a single, weekly time, or creating a network of friends that you can text or email at any time (with the promise of a response in 24 hours or less).
 The type of support needed will depend largely on your anxiety levels, where you are in treatment, and how self-aware you are regarding symptoms, flare-ups, and periods of stress.